Contributing to CSP Kit

 🎉 First-Time Contributors

 New to open source?
-Welcome!
-Here are some beginner-friendly ways to start:
+Perfect!
+Here's how to start:

 Beginner-Friendly Tasks

-- Add a simple service (analytics, fonts, CDN)
+- Add a simple service (start with CDN or fonts)

 - Fix typos in documentation